Experimental Realization of a Measurement-Induced Entanglement Phase Transition on a Superconducting Quantum Processor

 Our results illustrate that mid-circuit measurements on near-term quantum hardware can be effectively utilized in exploring dynamic quantum phases of matter.
-Extensions of the paradigmatic random hybrid circuit model presently studied can harbor more intricate behavior, such as an interplay of topological and entanglement phase transitions \cite{lavasani2021measurement, sang2021measurement}, that become accessible with $\sim 10^2$ mid-circuit measurements and $\sim 0.1\%$ two-qubit gate infidelities on hardware.
-In addition, mid-circuit measurements can reduce the resources required to prepare novel quantum states of matter \cite{lavasani2021measurement, sang2021measurement}.
+Future experimental studies of entanglement phase transitions may examine methods of characterizing the transition with reduced resource costs \cite{bao2020theory, gullans2020scalable}.
+Moreover, extensions of the paradigmatic random hybrid circuit model presently studied may harbor more intricate behavior, such as an interplay of topological and entanglement phase transitions \cite{lavasani2021measurement, sang2021measurement}, that become accessible with $\sim 10^2$ mid-circuit measurements and $\sim 0.1\%$ two-qubit gate infidelities on hardware.
+More generally, mid-circuit measurements can reduce the resources required to prepare novel entangled quantum states of matter \cite{lavasani2021measurement, sang2021measurement}.
 Our work thus paves the way for the use of hybrid quantum circuits as an effective resource to advance quantum simulation on near-term quantum hardware.